nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Supported metadata formats:

 * OPeNDAP url in RelatedUrls for UMM-G format
-* *Coming Soon*: OPeNDAP url in OnlineResources for ECHO10 format
+* OPeNDAP url in OnlineResources for ECHO10 format

 Input for this update type should be a list of granule URs.
 UMM-G Granules listed will have any `RelatedUrl`s containg the string `"opendap"` updated to include `"Type": "USE SERVICE API"` and `"Subtype": "OPENDAP DATA"`.